okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/refresh-tokens/main/index.md

 The introduction of browser privacy controls such as Intelligent Tracking Prevention (ITP) and Enhanced Tracking Prevention (ETP) affect how browsers handle third-party cookies.
 These browser privacy controls prevent the use of an Okta session cookie to silently renew user sessions, which force users to reauthenticate and take away the seamless user experience.

 Refresh token rotation provides a solution for SPAs to maintain user sessions in an ITP browser world.
-Since refresh tokens are independent of any cookies, you don't have to rely on an Okta session cookie to renew access and ID tokens.
+Because refresh tokens are independent of any cookies, you don't have to rely on an Okta session cookie to renew access and ID tokens.

 > **Note:** You can still use the Okta session cookie and silently renew the tokens as long as the application and Okta are in the same domain.